robusta-dev/robusta/docs/configuration/alertmanager-integration/coralogix_managed_prometheus.rst

 Coralogix Managed Prometheus
 *************************

 This guide walks you through integrating your Coralogix managed Prometheus with Robusta.
+You will need to configure two integrations: both a pull integration and a push integration.

 Configure Pull Integration
 ==============================

+A pull integration lets Robusta pull metrics from Coralogix Managed Prometheus.

 1. Go to `Coralogix Documentation <https://coralogix.com/docs/grafana-plugin/#block-1778265e-61c2-4362-9060-533d158857d7>`_ and choose the relevant 'PromQL Endpoint' from their table.
 2. In your `generated_values.yaml` file add the endpoint url: